-Music tutorials meet twice a week in the Freshman year and in the first half of the Sophomore year.
+Music tutorials meet twice a week in the Freshman year, once a week in the Sophomore year.
 Topics of study are, in the first year, fundamentals of melody, form, meter and rhythm, and polyphony; in the second year, fundamentals of harmony, analysis of major compositions.

-Materials used include the following: Old Hymn tunes; Bach-Preludes and Fugues from The Well-Tempered Clavichord; Two and Three Part Inventions; Chopin-Mazurkas and Polonaises; Beethoven-Piano Sonatas; Schubert-Piano Compositions, Songs; Haydn-String Quartets; Schubert-St. Matthew Passion; Palestrina-Missa Papae Marcelli.
+Materials used include the following: Old Hymn tunes; Bach-Preludes and Fugues from The Well-Tempered Clavichord; Two and Three Part Inventions; Chopin-Mazurkas and Polonaises; Beethoven-Piano Sonatas; Schubert-Piano Compositions, Songs; Haydn-String Quartets; Schuetz-St. Matthew Passion; Palestrina-Missa Papae Marcelli.